IneiTsuk1/Runes_and_Relics/README.md

 # Project Name

-This minecraft mod add magic in a unque way where you can change and modify spells the way you want.
+This Minecraft mod adds magic in a unique way where you can change and modify spells the way you want.

 ## How to Use